tech-dojo/scrapingPuppeteerFirebaseCF/README.md

 # scrapingPuppeteerFirebaseCF

-After cloning the repository go into functions directory and run the following command to install all the dependencies and to initialize Firebase Cloud Functions
+After cloning the repository go into functions directory and run the following command to install all the dependencies

 $ npm install

+Login to firebase

 $ firebase login

+To initialize Firebase Cloud Functions

 $ firebase deploy